Yuri Raevsky

-Yuri Nikolayevich Raevsky (Ю́рий Никола́евич Рае́вский; 1952 – December 8, 1973), known as The Vnukovo Maniac (Внуковский маньяк), was a Soviet rapist and serial killer.
+Yuri Nikolayevich Raevsky (Ю́рий Никола́евич Рае́вский; 1952 – 8 December 1973), known as The Vnukovo Maniac (Внуковский маньяк), was a Soviet rapist and serial killer.

 Biography

 Yuri Raevsky was born in 1952 in Penza to a prosperous family.
 At his vocational school, he was part of a Komsomol group.

-It became a shock for everyone when the 16-year-old Raevsky attacked his neighbor and raped her (according to other sources, he tried to rape her).
+It became a shock for everyone when the 16-year-old Raevsky attacked his neighbour and raped her (according to other sources, he tried to rape her).
 In 1970, he was imprisoned after a court trial.
-To serve his sentence, he was transferred to the Mordovian ASSR, in a corrective labor colony 30 kilometers away from Saransk.
+To serve his sentence, he was transferred to the Mordovian ASSR, in a corrective labour colony 30 kilometres away from Saransk.
 There he was abused by the homosexual inmates, with a tattoo even being applied to the "lowers" on the back - a blue rose.
 It has been suggested that from that moment on he began to dislike women.
 In June 1971, he escaped from prison.

 Raevsky was able to attract women, including those older than him.
 He was able to convince future victims to accompany him to dubious places.

 On the day of his escape, Raevsky met a woman on the outskirts of Saransk, whom he raped and tried to kill, first strangling, then beating her on the head with a piece of asphalt.
-The victim survived, but remained disabled for the rest of her life.
+The victim survived but remained disabled for the rest of her life.

 Later it turned out that before the first arrest and trial, Raevsky hid his real passport and declared that he had lost it.
 After the trial, in order to impede the legalization in case of escape, the recovered passport was confiscated from him.
 But after escaping, the criminal took an old passport from a cache and was able to move around the country.

-On August 11, 1971, while in Moscow, Raevsky raped, killed and robbed a young woman, followed by two other women (on August 27 and September 14) with the same modus operandi.
+On 11 August 1971, while in Moscow, Raevsky raped, killed and robbed a young woman, followed by two other women (on 27 August and 14 September) with the same modus operandi.
 In each case, he throttled his victims, and then stabbed them several times with a knife).
 Later examinations found that the second victim was pregnant.
 The first 2 murders were committed in a forest belt near Vnukovo Airport, and the third was at a construction site near the Dinamo metro station.
 Raevsky chose tourists as his victims.
-Upon meeting them, he would give them a blue rose (the blue color was obtained when the rose was put in water tinted with ink), which was left next to the deceased's bodies.
+Upon meeting them, he would give them a blue rose (the blue colour was obtained when the rose was put in water tinted with ink), which was left next to the deceased's bodies.

 During the investigation of the first murder, authorities found a witness who testified that he saw the victim in the Vnukovo Airport building meeting with a man.
 It was later discovered that the latter was the fiancé of the woman, and that she had had a quarrel with him.
 The fiancé fell under suspicion and was arrested, but during this time the second murder occurred.